An Empirical Investigation of Pre-Trained Deep Learning Model Reuse in the Scientific Process

 \subsection{Future Directions}

-\myparagraph{Expanding Beyond Natural Science} We plan to expand the scope of analysis to additional academic disciplines.
-By examining works from a broader range of fields, we can assess the current state of practice regarding PTM models and reuse in science more generally.
-This large scale analysis will allow us to determine whether common PTM reuse patterns emerge across disciplines.

-\myparagraph{Exploring PTM Integration into the Scientific Process} Future work should investigate the technical implementation of PTM reuse patterns within scientific software to determine their influence on the scientific process.
-By analyzing how researchers integrate PTM packages into their code, we can discern whether these models are utilized as drivers of scientific reasoning or merely as tools for data automation.
-Delineating these software engineering practices is essential for identifying the process level frameworks that enable effective, reproducible model reuse across scientific domains.
+Future work will first expand this analysis beyond natural science to a broader range of scientific disciplines, allowing us to determine if common PTM reuse patterns emerge across fields.
+Next, we aim to investigate the technical implementation of PTMs within scientific software by analyzing how researchers integrate PTMs into their code will to reveal whether models serve as drivers of scientific reasoning or merely as data automation tools, helping establish frameworks for reproducible model reuse.

-\myparagraph{Research Into Agentic Scientific Workflows} This paper does not evaluate the prevalence of agentic scientific workflows, as they represent an emerging form of PTM reuse.
-However, scientific practice is becoming progressively automated through tools such as autonomous laboratories and large language models for hypothesis generation and experimental design.
-Understanding how researchers integrate agents into their workflows will be critical for assessing their impact on scientific outcomes.
-Future research should examine how agentic systems are embedded within domain specific workflows and how such integration reshapes experimental design, validation, and knowledge production.
+We recommend the study of agentic scientific workflows.
+The agentic reuse pattern can redefine scientific inquiry through human-AI collaboration and AI-only discovery~\citep{abolhasani_rise_2023, emerald_cloud_lab_inc_emerald_2025, jin_autonomous_2022}.
+The community needs careful measurement of how embedding agentic systems within scientific workflows reshapes experimental design, validation, and knowledge production while upholding scientific rigor.
+This pattern is difficult to observe with our bibliographic approach; human-factors methods seem needed.